HenronenGIT/Docker-1/README.md

 ## Description

-In Docker project first you learn to use basic commands to use actual Docker software.<br>
+In the Docker project first, you learn to use basic commands to use actual Docker software.<br>
-After that we start to handle different kind of containers and combining those together.<br>
+After that, we start to handle different kinds of containers and combine those.<br>
-Last part of the project is make your own **Dockerfiles** and in example launch your own local [Gitlab](https://about.gitlab.com/) server.
+The last part of the project is to make your own **Dockerfiles** and for example, launch your local [Gitlab](https://about.gitlab.com/) server.

 # [PDF](./docker-1.pdf)